fujifilm-ripcord/areascan-profiler-ui/README.md

 ## 🎯 Overview

-**AreaScan Profiler** is a standalone Python application designed for testing and profiling machine learning inference models used in the Ripcord digitization pipeline.
+**AreaScan Profiler** is a standalone Python application designed for testing and profiling machine learning inference models used in the FBRC pipeline.
 Similar to the [ops-counter](https://github.com/fujifilm-ripcord/ops-counter) tool, it operates independently of the main `rip-workcell` application while communicating with the AreaScanInference service via gRPC.

 ### Why AreaScan Profiler?